0x213F/website-0x213F/_posts/2020-12-15-They-tried.md

 Above is a [screenshot of said Twitter reply](https://twitter.com/maximuscruzrod/status/1337501251928346624).
 The original has since been deleted.

-In this post I unpack my interpretation of this whole situation.
+In this post I unpack my interpretation of the whole situation.

 ## Level 1